-We have not found an implementation of Proof of Stake that does not simply recreate the negative consequences of the old banking system.
-Centralized aggregation of money control the integrity of the fiat itself.
+We have not found an implementation of Proof of Stake that does not recreate the negative consequences of the old banking system.
+Centralized aggregation of money controlled by a limited number of decision makers.

 Mining Block Collider has been broken into two stages.
 Both targets are built into the consensus protocol.
-Balances and rewarded persist from Before-Target in After-Target "AT".
+Balances and rewards persist from Before-Target into After-Target "AT".

 - BT mining The period of time for from 1 to 1.5M Block Height or a hash power of 1.1GHZ.